NLnetLabs/routinator/doc/manual/source/manual-page.rst

       session ID and serial number of the updated data set.

-      If the *session* and *serial* query parameters are provided, the JSON object is returned immediately if the session ID and serial number of the current data set differ from the provided values and only waits for an update if they are identical.
+      If the *session* and *serial* query parameters are provided, the JSON object is returned immediately if the session ID or serial number of the current data set differ from the provided values and only waits for an update if they are identical.